Last updated on December 17 2021

 Which toilet paper should be used in a portable toilet?

-You should only ever use the toilet paper that has been specially designed for use in a chemical toilet.
-Whilst technically you can, the correct answer is you shouldn’t.
+We recommend using toilet paper that has been specially designed for use in a chemical toilet.
+Whilst technically you can use ordinary toilet paper, the correct answer is you shouldn’t.

 Regular toilet paper is thicker, not designed for quick degradation and as a result, will take longer to break down in your waste tank and occupy more volume in the tank, meaning you will need to empty more often.